-Posted May 26, 2017
+Posted May 26, 2017 | Reviewed by Jessica Schrader

-In The Empath’s Survival Guide I emphasize that empath children feel too much but don’t know how to manage the sensory overload.
+In The Empath’s Survival Guide, I emphasize that empath children feel too much but don’t know how to manage the sensory overload.
 They see more, hear more, smell more, intuit more, and experience emotions more.
-For instance, they may not like strong food smells in the kitchen, perfumes, harsh bright lights (particularly florescent bulbs), or loud talking.
+For instance, they may not like strong food smells in the kitchen, perfumes, harsh bright lights (particularly fluorescent bulbs), or loud talking.
 They prefer soft (not scratchy) clothes, beauty, nature, and having one or a few close friends rather than many acquaintances.

 Their sensitivities can get assaulted by our coarse world, and this affects their behavior.
 Since most empathic children can’t articulate the cause of their upset, enlightened parents can help them identify triggers and offer the solutions I’ll present below to relieve their distress.

 As parents, you need to know what overstimulates your empathic children and avoid those activities.
 Doing so calms them and wards off exhaustion, tantrums, and anxiety.
-Common triggers include: excessive busy-ness such as overscheduling their day without breaks, multi-tasking, no alone time, and violent television programs or newscasts especially at night.
-Following exposure to any of these factors, children might find it harder to fall asleep and require more down time before bed to unwind.
+Common triggers include: excessive busyness such as overscheduling their day without breaks, multitasking, no alone time, and violent television programs or newscasts, especially at night.
+Following exposure to any of these factors, children might find it harder to fall asleep and require more downtime before bed to unwind.
 (Sensitive children may take longer to calm down at night than other children since their systems are slower to transition from stimulation to quiet).
-Also empathic children can feel and absorb other people’s emotional discomfort, especially from parents and close friends.
-Because they are “super-responders” their hurts cut deep and their joys are extra-joyous.
+Also, empathic children can feel and absorb other people’s emotional discomfort, especially from parents and close friends.
+Because they are “super-responders,” their hurts cut deep and their joys are extra-joyous.

-Empathic children don’t have the same mechanisms as non-empath children to screen out light, noise, and the chaos of crowds, for example at large sports events.
+Empathic children don’t have the same mechanisms as non-empath children to screen out light, noise, and the chaos of crowds, for example, at large sports events.
 Cheering, clapping, and booing can feel jarring, even painful, to them.
 Nor do they respond well to loud music, honking, hammering or power tools.
 These sounds agitate them as opposed to the peaceful effect of birds chirping, water elements, or gentle wind chimes.
 Empathic children may cry more and cope by retreating into solitude to self-regulate sensory overload.

 Typically, society or schools don’t give these exceptional children much understanding.
 Conventional physicians and teachers often label them as “shy,” “antisocial” or “fussy,” or they’re diagnosed with social phobia, an anxiety disorder, or depression.
-In addition, they may be quieter, thoughtful, deep, and gentle rather then highly verbal or assertive--which others can perceive as withdrawn.
+In addition, they may be quieter, thoughtful, deep, and gentle rather than highly verbal or assertive—which others can perceive as withdrawn.
 Because of these misconceptions, your role is critical in supporting their sensitivities, intuition, creativity, wisdom, and in teaching them tools to cope with the world.

-As an empathic child, I received no support from my physician-parents about my sensitivities--not because they didn’t love me, but because they didn’t know what an empath was and were never taught how to understand my special needs.
+As an empathic child, I received no support from my physician-parents about my sensitivities—not because they didn’t love me, but because they didn’t know what an empath was and were never taught how to understand my special needs.
 They wanted me to be happy, but they didn’t think encouraging my sensitivities would lead me there.
 They called me “overly sensitive” and said that I needed a “thicker skin.”
 These “helpful” comments made me believe there was something wrong with me.
 Because I felt misunderstood and invisible as an empathic child, I have become especially passionate about educating parents about raising their empathic children.

 Knowing that your child is an empath is the first step toward bringing out the best in him or her.
 Then you can support your son’s and daughter’s sensitivities as an expression of their excellence, compassion, and depth.
 To determine if your child is an empath, take the following assessment.